zng-ui/zng/docs/machine-translation.md

 ## Translator

-The translator plugin must be an executable installed beside the `cargo-zng` executable, it must have a name with prefix `zng-l10n-translator-`, it must receive two [`Lang`] args `--from-lang` and `--to-lang`, it must read Fluent code from *stdin* and output only the translated code to *stdout*.
+The translator plugin must be an executable installed beside the `cargo-zng` executable.

+* It must have a name with prefix `zng-l10n-translator-`.
+* It must receive two [`Lang`] args `--from-lang` and `--to-lang`.
+* It must read Fluent code from *stdin* and output only the translated code to *stdout*.

-The plugin is instantiated for each file.
+The plugin is instantiated for each file, multiple instances in parallel.

+* It must handle an action arg `--limits` that instead of translating outputs to *stdout* a JSON that defines usage rates.
+    - JSON format: `{ "requests-per-minute": 15 }`.
+    - If this request outputs an empty JSON the requests are not rate limited.

 [`Lang`]: https://zng-ui.github.io/doc/zng/l10n/struct.Lang.html